Requesting an Open Meeting Law Advisory Opinion

 - Provide copies of any related documentation or correspondence, including citations to any relevant statutes, rules, or case law.

 - Please let us know if you are involved in litigation relating to the open meeting law issue.
-The Commissioner will not write an opinion if a court will be evaluating the matter.
+The Commissioner will not issue an opinion if a court will be evaluating the matter.

 - Make checks payable to the Department of Administration/IPAD.